junglesta/junglestar.github.io/_products/streebiz.md

 english:
   header: Want more customers finding your location?
   title: We make sure your business is on the map!
-  paragraph1: Using Google My Business
+  paragraph1: Using Google My Business,
-  paragraph2: we'll register all details about Your shop&semi;
+  paragraph2: we'll submit to Google all your important details,
   paragraph3: phone number, working hours, products, location,
   paragraph4: in a way that will get noticed on a Google search.
   paragraph5: This ultra convenient offer guarantees